-- · Clean the tent by setting it up and wiping it down with a mild soap (liquid hand soap) and lukewarm water solution.
+• Clean the tent by setting it up and wiping it down with a mild soap (liquid hand soap) and lukewarm water solution.
 Rinse thoroughly and dry completely.
 Never use detergent, washing machines or dryers because they can damage the tent's protective coating and seams.
-After cleaning, be sure the tent is completely dry, especially the heavier, double-stitched areas such as the seams, before storing or mold / mildew are likely to grow. - Clean the tent poles with a cloth and lubricate them with silicone spray.
-This is especially necessary after ocean side camping to remove salt spray so the poles don't corrode or stay gritty. - · Clean the zippers with a quick dip in water and then dry them off.
+After cleaning, be sure the tent is completely dry, especially the heavier, double-stitched areas such as the seams, before storing or mold / mildew are likely to grow.

+remove salt spray so the poles don't corrode or stay gritty.

 This is especially important if you've been camping in a location with sand/dirt.
 If you don't clean the zippers, the sliders will wear out and eventually the teeth will become inoperable.